 </div>

-This function sends URL to a PHP page to call SimpleHTMLDOM parser to extract the remote content.
+This function sends a URL to a PHP page to call SimpleHTMLDOM parser to extract the remote content.
 On successful extract, this function will slide down the results.

 function extractURL() {